 How do I update or verify my mailing address if I’m expecting to receive my check in the mail?

 Change your address online or contact Everett Community College Enrollment Services at 425-388-9219.
-The college will mail your check to this address if you’ve updated it prior to the financial aid check being mailed.
+The college will mail your check to this address if you’ve updated it prior to the check being mailed.

 What should I do if my paper check is lost in the mail or stolen?

-Paper checks are issued and mailed to you directly from U.S. bank.
+Paper checks are issued and mailed to you directly from U.S. Bank.
 If you suspect your check is lost or stolen, report it by calling EvCC Card customer service at 1-888-833-8693.
 Choose the option to discuss a disbursement.
-An attempt will be made to place a stop payment on your check and the customer service representation will outline options available.
+An attempt will be made to place a stop payment on your check and the customer service representation will inform you about the options available.

 What should I do if my paper check was mailed to the wrong address?